JoshNarindra/JoshNarindra/README.md

 <h1> Hello, My name is Josh. </h1>

 BSc Computer Systems Enginneering with a year in Data Analytics at the University of Kent.
-Currently enrolled on Capita NOVUS Full Stack Software Development Course.
+Recently Finishes Capita NOVUS Full Stack Software Development Stream.
 Based in London.

 <!---